astropy/astropy/docs/stability.rst

 sub-packages, so that users understand where they might expect changes in future, and which sub-packages they can safely use for production code.

-Note that until version 1.0, even sub-packages considered *Mature* could undergo some user interface changes as we work to integrate the packages better.
-Thus, we cannot guarantee complete backward-compatibility between versions at this stage.

 .. |planned| image:: _static/planned.png

 .. |dev| image:: _static/dev.png